 top of page

-When we think about burning calories, most of us imagine structured workouts—jogging, cycling, lifting weights.
-But there’s another powerful (and often overlooked) way to boost daily energy burn: non-exercise activity thermogenesis (NEAT).
+When we think about burning calories, most of us imagine structured workouts—jogging, cycling, or lifting weights.
+However, there’s another powerful and often overlooked way to boost daily energy burn: non-exercise activity thermogenesis (NEAT).

 What Is NEAT (Non-Exercise Activity Thermogenesis)?

-NEAT is the energy you burn from everyday activities that aren’t formal workouts.
-Examples include:
+NEAT refers to the energy you burn from everyday activities that aren’t formal workouts.
+These activities may seem minor, but they can significantly impact your calorie expenditure.
+Examples of NEAT include:

 • Walking to the mailbox